Ben-Kaniobi/github-dl/README.md

 github-dl
 =========

-Bash script to download subfolders of a GitHub repository
+Bash script to download a folder/subfolder of a GitHub repository

 Arguments
 ---------